-"The letter is as follows: "Washington, D. C., April 19, 1906.-Mrs, Moore Murdock, 171 Ninth Street, Oak Cliff, Dallas, Tex."
-Dear Madame -I desire to acknowledge the receipt of your kind letter of April 14, 1906, and sincerely thank you for the words of sympathy and good will toward me contained therein.
-I assure you that the satisfaction that I receive from be-ing in a position to assist by my vote and influence in the passage of a bill granting an increase of pension to the veterans of the Mexican war through the Senate was joy enough for me, but your kind words have added an addithe Senate was joy enough for me, but your kind words have added an addi-tional pleasure.
+"Washington, D. C., April 19, 1906.--Mrs, Moore Murdock, 171 Ninth Street, Oak Cliff, Dallas, Tex.: Dear Madame --I desire to acknowledge the receipt of your kind letter of April 14, 1906, and sincerely thank you for the words of symmathy and good with receipts of sympathy and good will toward me contained therein.
+I assure you that the satisfaction that I receive from being in a position to assist by my vote and influence in the passage of a bill ing in a position to assist by my vote and influence in the passage of a bill granting an increase of pension to the veterans of the Mexican war through the Senate was joy enough for me, but your kind words have added an addi-tional pleasure.
 There is always a satisfaction in doing what one's con-science tells him is right.
-My sympa, thy always goes out to the old, and especially to the old who gave the strength of their young manhood in de-fense of their country.
-We owe them more gratitude than can be measured in dollars and cents, and my prayer is that God will bless and protect them in their old age, that their last days may be their best days.
+My sympa-thy always goes out to the old, and especially to the old who gave the strength of their young manhood in de-fense of their country.
+We owe them more gratitude than can be measured in dollars and cents, and my prayer is that God will bless and protect them in their old age; that their last days may be their best days.
 May the Na-tion which they have defended and its righteous power live forever.
-I also wish to express to you my heartfelt wish to express to you my heartfelt thanks for the unselfah interest you have taken in the welfare and the pro-tection of the old soldler.
-If not re-warded in this life for your noble work, may blessings be granted to you a thousand fold in the life to come, With very best wishes for your future, I remain, yours truiy, cussed.
+I also wish to express to you my heartfelt righteous power live forever.
+I also wish to express to you my heartfelt thanks for the unselfish interest you have taken in the welfare and the pro-tection of the old soldier.
+If not re-warded in this life for your noble work, may blessings be ground to your may blessings be granted to you a thousand fold in the life to come.
+With very best wishes for your future, I remain, yours truly,